 Now, let’s sum up what the World Wide Web is:

-Lastly, the World Wide Web is a way of accessing the websites and web pages.
+- Lastly, the World Wide Web is a way of accessing websites and web pages.
 It uses the Internet to communicate and connect between the users and their requested web pages.

 Did you want to know How old is the internet?
 Of course, you did.
 Just Kidding.
 We’ll come to that in a bit.
 But first, understand the difference between the Internet and the World Wide Web.